Enter Your Essay for the 2017 David Carr Prize – Deadline Sunday, December 18

 Last year, SXSW launched the David Carr Prize to honor the late great writer and SXSW alumni speaker as well as spotlight the intersection of technology and journalism.
-David Carr had a strong influence on the community of creatives that come to Austin each March, so we are pleased to open submissions for the second annual David Carr Prize through Friday, December 16.
+David Carr had a strong influence on the community of creatives that come to Austin each March, so we are pleased to accept submissions for the second annual David Carr Prize.

 All emerging (and established) writers, bloggers, and journalists are invited to honor Carr’s interest in the convergence of new media, technology, and culture by entering an essay or short story of 2,000 words or less.
 Entries must follow this year's prompt: What will it mean to be human in the age of machine learning and artificial intelligence?
 What will this mean to you in terms of human creativity, identity, love, communication, and community?
 Given that current AI-based algorithms are a big part of today's fake news problem, your essay might also address human solutions to this pressing issue.